avaneev/biteopt/README.md

 1. Sigma auto-adapts due to weighted parameter covariance calculation.
 Better fit solutions have more influence on expansion or contraction of the sigma.

-2. SA-ES approximates the "geometry" of the sample distribution.
+2. SMA-ES approximates the "geometry" of the sample distribution.
 It ranges from "spherical" to "needle" geometry.
 When geometry is spherical, covariance matrix update filter is tuned to an increased frequency (`BaseFast` instead of `BaseSlow`).